 A range of monitoring programs provide important baseline data on the state's surface water and groundwater resources and the health of our streams and wetlands.

 Data from these monitoring activities can be accessed online through the Water Measurement Information System and the Index of Condition System.
 These new systems provide improved access to data that was previously held in the Victorian Water Resources Data Warehouse.

-At the end of each month, the Monthly Water Report is published online providing an updated summary of the current state of Victoria's water resources including water quality, storage levels, rainfall, blue green algae, irrigation allocations and restrictions.
+At the end of each month, the Monthly Water Report is published online providing an updated summary of the current state of Victoria's water resources including rainfall, streamflows, storages, irrigation allocations, restrictions and water for the environment.

 And once a year, the Department produces the Victorian Water Accounts which provide an annual overview of water availability and use across Victoria at bulk supply level, including a detailed water account for each of Victoria's 29 river basins.
 The Accounts can be found on the Victorian Water Register website.